-Over time, some of the features have turned from accessories to necessaries.
+Over time, some of the features of the KM approach have turned from accessories to necessaries.
 And to incorporate them, the technical support team is going to be your best friend.

 Moreover, the technical designer and developers should put all their resources to ensure security and compliance with accessibility.

-If you have got it all done, it’s time to test every feature and functionality.
-The search function and chatbots should work perfectly and all the various post formats should be functioning smoothly without any error.
+If you have got it all done, it’s time to test every search feature and functionality of knowledge base.
+The search functions and chatbots on the company website should work perfectly and all the various post formats should be functioning smoothly without any error.

 Customers need different functionalities and features, depending on the system they use to access the information.
 And it is quite normal to miss out on such tiny details.
 Feedback sheds light on such bugs and helps you get nothing but better.
 Also, gathering feedback is one of the primary agendas of a knowledge base tool.